C0atRack/GE-Collab/documentation/GE4 forms.md

 ```

-##Urls
+## Urls.py
-The urls.py file needs to be updated to include the new path
+The urls.py file needs to be updated to include the new path.
+This needs to include the passed argument that will be needed in the form.
+For instance, to update a user's information, the user primary key needs to be passed.
 ```python
 urlpatterns=[
 path('form page/<argument type:passed argument>', views.*views class*, name = "*project name*"),
 ]
 ```
+## views.py

+## The Views.py
+The form is created as a function under the views page. it receives as arguments the request that will be used as well as the key that will connect it to the database. it needs the form as a variable in function and